Five Steps to a Successful Author Blog

 Here are a few simple steps to help get you on the path to great long-lasting results on your blog:

-1) Nail Down Your Audience
+1) Nail Down Your Ideal Reader

 This might adjust as you get to know your audience, but knowing who you are talking to (as well as who you want to talk to) is key.